Programs & Services

 Community Supported Agriculture

 This program is featured in the summer months, wherein Facing Hunger orders local produce from Fullers Tomatoes and Clark’s produce and then distributes the produce to Huntington senior living facilities.
-We currently distribute on a weekly basis and strive to provide at least 3 fruits, 1-5lb bag of potatoes, and 3 vegetables to each senior.
+At these distributions, each senior resident will receive 2 fruits, 2 vegetables, and 1 starch, with the menu changing each week.

 The Emergency Food Assistance Program (TEFAP) is a Federal program that helps supplement the diets of low-income Americans, including elderly people, by providing them with emergency food and nutrition assistance at no cost.
 It provides food and administrative funds to States to supplement the diets of these groups.

-This program is implemented in most of our service area and to find a pantry providing this service near you, please contact Kate Bostic at email@example.com.
+This program is implemented in most of our service area and to find a pantry providing this service near you, please contact Jim Nibert at firstname.lastname@example.org or Tyler Fuller at email@example.com.

 “After I pay my rent, electricity and other bills, what’s left?
 You know, not much for food or medicine.
 My children buy my medication for me so I don’t go without.
 I’d be eating much less than I do now if it weren’t for this.
 This is a true blessing.